-Ruthless France crush Namibia with 14 tries
+Record France win marred by injury to Dupont

 |Namibia (0) 0

-France are on the brink of reaching the World Cup quarter-finals after claiming the biggest win of the tournament so far with a 96-0 victory over Namibia.
+France are on the brink of reaching the World Cup quarter-finals after claiming their biggest-ever win with a 96-0 victory over Namibia in Pool A.

-The hosts led by 54 points at half-time after a thrilling opening 40 minutes.

 Damian Penaud scored a hat-trick, while Jonathan Danty, Charles Ollivon and Louis Bielle-Biarry all scored twice.